-What I am further perplexed about is: why does evolution evolve higher level modular structures?
+What I am further perplexed about is: why does evolution evolve higher-level modular structures?
 Why does evolution evolve complex species?
 Why did evolution evolve you or even the parts that constitute you?

 In evolution, are there analogies to attractor and repulsive forces?
 What keeps things together and what breaks things up?
 What keeps things separated and encapsulated?
 There are forces in biology that lead to its diversity.
 These aren’t fundamental forces but something equivalent in its consequences.
-Could we consider cooperation and competition as a high level abstraction of these forces?
+Could we consider cooperation and competition as a high-level abstraction of these forces?

 On the other hand, cooperation seems to be less intuitive in that it seems to require a level of sophistication that is hard to imagine for simple animate objects.
-Evolution however has evolved multi-cellular systems, where we have a diversity of cells cooperating together to create complex organizations.
+Evolution, however, has evolved multi-cellular systems, where we have a diversity of cells cooperating together to create complex organizations.
 Why does evolution have the “intelligence” to create this kind of modularity?
 How does this kind of advanced complexity emerge?

 What are the benefits of modularity?
 Modularity is that organizational structure that encapsulates its members to act a single coordinate whole.
-It is the whole that is interacting with the environment and its members are cogs in the machinery of the whole.
+It is the whole that is interacting with the environment, and its members are cogs in the machinery of the whole.
 Memory fundamentally requires modularity.
 That is, memory requires a mechanism to persist over time.
-This requires an attractive and a repelling force (required for encapsulation).
-Therefore, modularity is what gives the evolution its memory.
+This requires an attractive and repelling force (required for encapsulation).
+Therefore, modularity is what gives the evolution of its memory.

 Elisabeth Sahtouris has proposed a fusion of Darwin’s competitive theory and Kropotkin’s cooperative theory of evolution:

 Where an evolutionary cycle of competition and cooperation leads towards more complex modularity structures.
-The interesting artifact of this model is in the transition between competition and cooperation (i.e. negotiation and resolution phases).
+The interesting artifact of this model is in the transition between competition and cooperation (i.e., negotiation and resolution phases).
 This is where the costs of competition exceed the costs of cooperation.
 So, if evolution is a learning process, then it is a kind of learning process that involves a mechanism for switching between exploitation (competition) and exploration(cooperation).
 Furthermore, the notion of competition and cooperation can only make sense because of the presence of modularity.

-The green section at the lower right (in the above diagram) is what we know as plants, animals and fungi.
+The green section at the lower right (in the above diagram) is what we know as plants, animals, and fungi.
 Our biosphere is teeming with extreme diversity.

 There is an alternative argument about the likelihood of complex life.
 The paper “Information Theory, Predictability and the Emergence of Complex Life” comes to the conclusion that “that the complexity of the guessers that can populate a given environment is determined by the complexity of the latter.”
 That is, prediction machines are more likely to survive in environments that match their complexity.
 It’s mysteriously kind of bootstrap environment where complexity begets complexity.
 It’s AlphaZero self-play at evolutionary scales.
 Evolution is the ultimate meta-learning algorithm!

 That is, an ecosystem that encourages rapid experimentation leads to greater innovation.
 The purpose of modularity is to reduce the effort of combining things.
 It is a cognitive construct that encapsulates complexity viewed from the exterior.
 It is a cognitive construct that supports adaptability originating from the interior.
 Innovation happens because experimentation can be done with less friction (as a consequence of loose coupling).
-This also implies that evolutionary creates solutions that are very messy and not necessary optimal or elegant.
+This also implies that evolutionary creates solutions that are very messy and not necessarily optimal or elegant.
 This reminds me of ‘worse is better’ in language design.
-Evolution makes use the components that are just good enough.
+Evolution makes use of the components that are just good enough.

 So let’s go back to biological evolution and use what we just learned.
 Biological modularity exits because it facilitates the combination of organisms to create more innovative complex organisms.
 It doesn’t exist because it is more probable.
 Biological modularity exists because it is more reusable.
 Evolutionary progress happens as a consequence of complexity reduction in the form of reusable and adaptable components.
 Modularity is that attractive force that manifests itself in biology.
 Modularity is evolution’s memory.